 1959: In Queensland’s Centenary year, Hooker Rex planned the Centenary project, an ambitious long-term suburban development proposal that included a number of neighbourhoods, or suburbs, each with sufficient services and facilities for its residents to have their day-to-day needs met without having to go elsewhere.
 Purchase of farmland commenced in the area about 1960.
-Agreement with Council was reached in October 1961.
+Agreement with Council was reached on 12 October 1961.
 Contracts for almost all of the 1416 hectares ultimately proposed, had already been entered into.
 The Centenary Bridge and Highway, creating access to and from the northern suburbs and the city, were an integral component of the development.
 The suburbs of Jindalee, Jamboree Heights, Mount Ommaney, Riverhills, Westlake and Middle Park were all part of the planned Centenary project.
 Seventeen Mile Rocks and Sinnamon Park were developed separately.

 Two industrial estates, Sumner and Oldfield (now part of Seventeen Mile Rocks suburb) were included in the Centenary project.
 The project was managed for six years by Centenary Estates Limited, a public company.
 In October 1967, the private shareholders were bought out by the Hooker Corporation Limited and the Centenary project became once again a fully owned subsidiary of the Corporation.
 From July 1971, the name of the company was Hooker Centenary Pty Ltd.

 (Formal commencement of suburbs, not necessarily when each was completely developed):